 Wood shingles, cedar siding, and paint colors are only a small list of ways you can totally change the way it looks.
 Awnings, decks, window boxes, fireplaces with exterior chimney add a homey and warm feeling.

 DASH designs not need to be boxy.
 Stacking, side-by-side units and U-shaped homes have appealing elements.
 A peeked roof can change the look.
 A popular addition is the roof deck.
 And don't forget landscaping.
 As long as the integrity of the waterproofing and structure are not changed or damaged, there are many ways to make your house unique.
 Check with local codes as to stacking and exterior stairs and any other modification, as building codes are for your safety.

 These homes are a great alternative, reasonably priced, and can later be recycled again for other purposes as a guesthouse or working studio.
 Depending on local codes, even an Additional Dwelling Unit can be a recycled shipping container.

-DASH Homes can be transported by truck and moved to another location for a second life as a mountain cabin, beach hut and even a tree house.
+DASH Homes can be transported by truck or rail and moved to another location for a second life as a mountain cabin, beach hut and even a tree house.

 BASIC UNIT comes with electrical, water and waste hook-ups for those areas where such local community utilities are immediately available.
 Enhanced ventilation is also standard.